-- 1 Press O to select Report menu.
+- 1 Press o to select Report menu.

 - 2 Press the SPACEBAR to select a report.

-- 3 Use a terminal emulation software such as HyperTerminal or Procomm to capture the selected report to a connected printer.
+- 3 Use your terminal emulation software (HyperTerminal or Procomm) to capture the selected report to your printer.
 Press ENTER to generate.

 - 4 End the captured report.

 - 5 Press CTRL + R to refresh the Report menu screen.